Medsaad/udac-ev-demographics-analysis/Readme.md

 - After transformation data gets uploaded again in the same bucket inside `output` folder.

+- **Note**: There is a python notebook in this repo to work through the steps above seperately.

 - Next step extracts data from S3 and copy it to a created redshift table `vehicles_analytics`.

 - The final table will include the following columns: